opencontrol/freedonia-compliance/markdowns/system_documentation/system-data.md

 Using this categorization, in conjunction with the risk assessment and any unique security requirements, we have established the security controls for this system, as detailed in this SSP.

-# Remaining information copied from https://github.com/18f/cg-compliance...

 ## Information Types

-The following tables identify the information types that are input, stored, processed, and/or output from Cloud.Gov.
+The following tables identify the information types that are input, stored, processed, and/or output from Freedonia Compliance.
 The selection of information types is based on guidance provided by OMB Federal Enterprise Architecture Program Management Office Business Reference Model 2.0, and FIPS Pub 199, Standards for Security Categorization of Federal Information and Information Systems which is based on NIST SP 800-60, Guide for Mapping Types of Information and Information Systems to Security Categories.

+TKTK: The following table needs updating for Freedonia Compliance, currently showing Cloud.gov specs:

 |Information Type | Confidentiality   | Integrity | Availability|
 |-----------------|-------------------|-----------|-------------|